alfh00/P02-Scrapper/README.md

 - URL of the associated image

 **get_all_categories_links()**\
-This function retrieves the links of all book categories available on the site.
+This function collects the links of all book categories available on the website.

 **get_page_products_links(url, products_links)**\
-This function retrieves the links of all books on a page and stores them in the "products_links" list.
+This function cellects the links of all books on a page and stores them in the "products_links" list.

 **get_all_products_category_links(category_url)**\
-This function retrieves all book links for a given category by browsing through the different pages of the category.
+This function collects all book links for a given category by browsing through the different pages of the category.

 **write_csv_file(products_links, path)**\
 This function takes as input the list of book links and the path where the CSV file containing the book information will be created.
-It retrieves the information for each book using the "get_product_infos" function and stores it in the CSV file.
+It retrieves the information for each book using the "get_product_infos" function and writes it in the CSV file.
 It also downloads the image of each book using the "save_products_img" function.

 **extract_all_books_by_category()**\
-This function uses all the functions above to extract information about all books in all categories and store them in separate CSV files.
+This function uses all the functions above to extract all books information in all categories and store them in separate CSV files.

+### Output :

+.
+└── data
+├── category_1
+│ ├── category_1.csv
+│ └── img
+├── category_2
+│ ├── category_2.csv
+│ └── img
+└── category_n
+├── category_n.csv
+└── img